-Line 26 - Outpatient Service--Use this line for any outpatient services costs not captured elsewhere.
-This cost can include the cost of an emergency room department.

-Lines 27-28 - Radiation Therapy and Chemotherapy--Radiation, chemotherapy and other modalities may be used for palliative purposes if you determine that these services are needed for palliation.
-This determination is based on the patient's condition and your care giving philosophy.

-Line 29 - Other --Enter any additional costs involved in providing visiting services which has not been provided for in the previous lines.

-Lines 30-33 - Non Reimbursable Costs-Enter in the appropriate lines the applicable costs.
-Bereavement program costs consists of counseling services provided to the individual's family after the individual's death.
-In accordance with §1814 (I)(1) (A) of the Social security Act bereavement counseling is a required hospice service, but it is not reimbursable.
+- Line 26 Outpatient Services.--Use this line for any outpatient services costs not captured elsewhere.
+This cost may include the cost of an emergency room department. - Lines 27-28 Radiation Therapy and Chemotherapy.--Radiation, chemotherapy and other modalities may be used for palliative purposes if you determine that these services are needed for palliation.
+This determination is based on the patient's condition and your care giving philosophy. - Line 29 Other.--Enter any additional costs involved in providing visiting services which has not been provided for in the previous lines. - Lines 30-33 Non Reimbursable Costs.--Enter in the appropriate lines the applicable costs.
+Bereavement program costs consist of counseling services provided to the individual's family after the individual's death.
+In accordance with §1814 (i)(1)(A) of the Act, bereavement counseling is a required hospice service, but it is not reimbursable.